anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

    1. Game ejection;
    1. Suspension for a specified number of games or period of time;
    1. Forfeit or technical forfeit consequences where applicable;
-   1. Loss of good standing;
+   1. Loss of Good Standing;
    1. Indefinite suspension or expulsion from the League for severe or repeated violations.
 1. In determining discipline, the Commissioner may consider severity, intent, prior conduct, risk to safety, and whether the conduct harmed League operations or competitive integrity.
 1. Managers are responsible for the conduct of their players, coaches, and team personnel and may be disciplined for team-related violations.